Operations

 How teams can picture implementation without a giant project.

 Most teams do not need a long transformation program to get value.
-They need a cleaner intake path, a more consistent dunning cadence, and a stronger review rhythm.
+They need a cleaner intake path, a more consistent follow-up cadence, and a stronger review rhythm.

 Phase 1: map the incoming files